sukdev2/Dark-Matter-Research/README.md

 orbital evolution, and thermalization.

-The study focuses on the **TeV–PeV dark matter mass regime**, where energy loss per scattering can be small, leading to inefficient thermalization and extended non-thermal orbits.
+The study focuses on the **TeV–PeV dark matter mass regime**, where energy loss per scattering can be small.

 ---